rjsmith1999/IMMERSE/_pages/log.md

 * **Wednesday**:
   - Ran the scrubber again, and aparently it works today?
 I think I might have been using the wrong fradslist by mistake.
   - Documented everything up to this point, merged code changes back to repo
+  - Added petalinux and Vivado demo projects to repo
+  - Generated a test project for building petalinux for ultra96.
+It almost works.
   - _TODO:_